kleenkanteen/my-website/src/content/blog/about-me-in-5-minutes.md

 # My motto: Be bold, be curious.

-Don't be afraid to voice your concerns or to ask questions.
-Too many people are in my experience.
+Don't be afraid to voice your concerns or oppose the status quo, too many people lack courage.
 Fortune favors the bold.
-A risk-taker is not afraid.

 And be curious.
 Not enough people ask enough questions.
-Too many people stick to the defaults when it comes to opinions ,or even their computer settings.
+Too many people stick to the defaults when it comes to opinions or even their computer settings.
+Why?
 Because it's hard to think.
 “Rarely do we find people who willingly engage in hard, solid thinking.
 There is an almost universal quest for easy answers and half-baked solutions.
 Nothing pains some people more than having to think.” - Martin Luther King Jr.

 ---

 # A little more about me

 - **Resourceful**: I'll ask and google to learn something I am interested in.
-Helped me a lot in school when the teachers or professors usually couldn't teach a topic well.
+It helped me a lot in school when the teachers or professors (usually) couldn't teach a topic well.
 Good teachers are rare, and only with the internet was I able to know what good teaching looks like.

 - **Critical thinker**: I'm opinionated.
-I think of why things happen.
-I don't sit idly.
+I think of why things happen, I don't sit idly.

 - **History nerd**: I like knowing how others used to live.
 How did our world came to be?
-How did computers and nations come to be?
-Everything has a historical influence.
+How did computers and nations come into existence?
+Everything has a history.

 - **Ideas** - I have 100+ side project ideas written down.
 So many ideas but too little time.

 - **Minimalism** - Quality over quantity.
-I buy only what I need.
-I can't remember the last time I bought clothing, I have enough.
+I buy only what I need and can't remember the last time I bought clothing.
 What makes life good is not the material, but the immaterial.
 The impact you have on others.

 - **Organized** - I like order - having things arranged in a logical manner.
 A simple example is that I make my bed every morning.
 According to sleepdoctor.com, only 38% of adults do so.
-I think that tells a lot about someone.
-Would be interesting to prove that hypothesis...
+It tells a lot about someone.

 ## My Desk Setup